MartaCaffagnini/Bank-API/README.md

 The envs for the database connection are also specified into this file.

+It's mandatory to have a MySQL server instance up and running, but the application will take care of the rest.

-use `mvn spring-boot:stop clean package spring-boot:start` to start or restart the server
+Use `mvn spring-boot:stop clean package spring-boot:start` to start or restart the server

 ## Local endpoints